fervidus/artifactory/README.markdown

 This is the setting used for S3 Object Storage.

 ###### fullDbDirect
 All the metadata and the binaries are stored as BLOBs in the database.
-No caching occurs
+No caching occurs.

 ##### `pool_max_active`